pantheon-systems/documentation/source/content/guides/autopilot/03-enable-autopilot.md

    ![Autopilot customize setup button](../../../images/autopilot/bulk-activate.png)

-   To activate Autopilot for sites in bulk, select the checkboxes for the sites you wish to activate, and click the **Activate Autopilot** button.
-Here, you can update settings for the Schedule you'd like Autopilot to run and the Deployment Destination.
+   To activate Autopilot for sites in bulk, select the checkboxes for the sites you want to activate, and then click the **Activate Autopilot** button.
+You can update settings for the Schedule you'd like Autopilot to run and the Deployment Destination.
 You can select up to 100 sites.
 Please note that you cannot access the Autopilot Setup Wizard when enabling in bulk.

 1. Select the deployment destination: Dev, Test, Live, or Do Not Deploy <Popover title="Do Not Deploy" content="Your updates will be tested but not deployed to any environment if you select this option.
 This stops updates at the Autopilot Multidev.
 Refer to <a class='external' href='https://docs.pantheon.io/guides/autopilot/enable-autopilot/#update-destination--frequency'>Update Destination & Frequency</a>for more information." />